stratospheric-dev/stratospheric/docs/recording/synthetic-monitoring.md

 ## What does AWS Offer?

+Amazon CloudWatch canaries are a feature of Amazon CloudWatch that allows you to monitor your applications and infrastructure using synthetic transactions.
+The purpose of CloudWatch canaries is to simulate user behavior and monitor application health, so you can proactively detect issues before they affect real users.

+CloudWatch canaries work by creating scripts that simulate user interactions with your application.
+These scripts can be customized to perform specific actions, such as clicking buttons, filling out forms, or navigating to different pages.
+You can schedule these canaries to run at regular intervals to monitor your application's availability, responsiveness, and functionality.

+CloudWatch canaries can also be used to monitor third-party services that your application depends on, such as databases, APIs, or content delivery networks.
+By simulating user interactions with these services, you can detect performance issues or errors that may impact your application's performance.

+Overall, the purpose of CloudWatch canaries is to provide an automated and proactive monitoring solution that can detect and diagnose issues in your application or infrastructure.
+By using CloudWatch canaries, you can improve application reliability, reduce downtime, and ultimately deliver a better user experience.

 AWS solution to it: Synthetic monitoring within Amazon CloudWatch
 - Canaries are scripts written in Node.js or Python.
 They create Lambda functions in your account that use Node.js or Python as a framework.
 Canaries work over both HTTP and HTTPS protocols.
+- those runtimes get depracted over time, see https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries_Library.html.
+You get an email 60 days before the deprecation
 - Think of it as a scheduled cron job that performs verification
 - Canaries offer programmatic access to a headless Google Chrome Browser via Puppeteer or Selenium Webdriver.
 - Canaries can run as often as once per minute.
 You can use both cron and rate expressions to schedule canaries.